using_grattantheme.Rmd

 : a rarely-used short chart for reports.
 [11.08 x

-: as with “fullslide”, but in 16:9
+: as with “fullslide”, but with a

-like The Conversation.You can specify type = "all"
+narrower chart.You can specify type = "all"

 to save in all formats.